The following professionals lent their expertise to this article:

 • Subsidized Stafford Loans

-Stafford loans exist for undergraduate learners and provide aid up to $20,500 annually, based on how long they have been in school and their dependency status.
+Stafford loans for undergraduate students provide aid up to $20,500 annually, based on how long they have been in school and their dependency status.
 Because they are subsidized, these loans do not accrue interest while the student is enrolled on at least a part-time basis.

 • Unsubsidized Stafford Loans